rohitshe/TestXenkoRepository/manual/graphics/low-level-api/textures-and-render-targets.md

 ```

-Do not forget the flag TextureFlags.RenderTarget to enable the render target behavior.
+Do not forget the flag @'SiliconStudio.Xenko.Graphics.TextureFlags.RenderTarget' to enable the render target behavior.

 Make sure that the PixelFormat is correct, especially for the depth buffer.
 Be also careful of the available formats on the target platform!